Pro and Con Grid (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity within a classroom.

 - Write a prompt that will elicit thoughtful pro and con arguments on a decision, judgment, dilemma, or issue.